Trauma-informed self defence

 -

-Maya’s style is thoughtful, creative, and collaborative and her workshops are full of respect, compassion, choice, and empowerment.
+Maya’s style is thoughtful, creative, and collaborative and her workshops are full of compassion and empowerment.

-She believes that safety starts with recognising that you deserve to be safe.
-You’ll practice identifying your boundaries, verbal and physical skills to uphold them, and saying what you need.
+She believes that safety starts with recognising that you deserve to be safe and holds space for you to validate your instincts, feel your boundaries, and build verbal and physical skills to uphold them.

 -

-Exercises integrate a range of physical and verbal boundary setting techniques, focussing on the specific safety challenges that women face.
+Exercises cover a range of physical and verbal boundary setting techniques, focussing on the specific safety challenges that women face.

 You’ll come away with a few fast and furious power moves to defuse a situation, and create space for yourself to think and act.

-Crucially, they put you at the centre of your own experience, offering you plenty of options and invite you to choose what feels right.
+You’ll truly be at the centre of your own experience, as we offer you options and invite you to choose what feels right.

 -